br11/kotlin-magics/README.md

 **In details**

-Sets the upstream API that in our case is not a upstream http server but an java class from a third-party SDK.
+Sets the upstream API that in our case is not a upstream http server but a java class from a third-party SDK.
 ````kotlin
             use(GlobaltagcadastroclienteApi())
 ````